wilsskin/two-owls-cafe/README.md

 # Two Owls Café – Online Ordering Platform

 ### Overview
-Two Owls Café is a fictional café ordering site built for my CS 20 Web Programming course.
+Two Owls Café is a fictional ordering site built for my CS 20 Web Programming course.
+The project uses PHP and MySQL to build a dynamic menu and order system, with JavaScript handling form validation and pickup time calculations.
-The plaform serves as an online ordering system that integrates PHP for form processing and validation, JavaScript for client-side interactivity, and a MySQL database for storing and retrieving menu items.

-Customers browse menu items, place an order, and view a calculated summary with totals and pickup time.

 ---

+### What It Does
+- **Stores menu items** in a MySQL database with name, description, price, and image filename
+- **Generates an order form** in PHP that dynamically loads menu items from the database
+- **Validates input and pickup time** with JavaScript to ensure correct orders and set a 20-minute pickup window
+- **Processes orders** in PHP to display quantities, prices, tax, totals, and customer details

+---

 ### Built With
 - **PHP** – server-side scripting for form processing and dynamic page rendering
-- **MySQL** – database to store menu items (name, description, price, image filename) and, optionally, order history
+- **MySQL** – database to store menu items and, optionally, order history
-- **JavaScript** – form validation and dynamic pickup time calculation
+- **JavaScript** – client-side validation and pickup time calculation
 - **HTML/CSS** – layout, styling, and structure
-- **phpMyAdmin** – database management and screenshots
+- **phpMyAdmin** – database management and food images

----

-### Core Features
-- **Menu Integration**
-  Menu items are stored in a MySQL table with fields for name, description, price, and image filename.
-The PHP order form dynamically reads directly from the database.

-- **Order Form**
-  Users can select quantities of menu items, enter their name, add special instructions, and submit orders.
-JavaScript ensures at least one item is ordered and both first and last names are provided.

-- **Pickup Time Calculation**
-  JavaScript automatically calculates a pickup time 20 minutes after the order is placed and passes it into a hidden form field.

-- **Order Processing**
-  On submission, `process_order.php` lists each item ordered with quantity, price, and subtotal.
-It then displays tax, final total, pickup time, and customer information.